Taxes for freelancers and self-employed

 If you spend over 183 days per calendar year in Spain, you’re a tax resident.
 This applies even if you live and work in another country for the rest of the year.

 Rates of tax vary between limited companies, called a Sociedad Limitada (SL), and self-employed autónomos.
-If you’re struggling to work out your tax status, it’s worth reaching out to a tax advisor or legal expert.
+If you’re struggling to work out your tax status, it’s worth reaching out to a financial advisor or legal expert who specializes in helping freelancers in Spain.
 Companies providing these services in Spain include:

 Tax for self-employed sole traders and freelancers in Spain